alex-rudakov/sphinx-argparse/README.md

 A sphinx extension that automatically documents argparse commands and options.

 For installation and usage details see the [documentation](http://sphinx-argparse.readthedocs.org/en/latest/).
+The changelog is also [found there](http://sphinx-argparse.readthedocs.org/en/latest/changelog.html).